 Golden Gate Bridge Tour

 The city’s most iconic landmark, the Golden Gate Bridge, in addition to being the city’s most iconic landmark, offers passage across the bay, and all around it there are interesting things to explore such as incredible views of the bridge from a new perspective, Fort Point, and even a military pet cemetery.
 Under the bridge is an incredible perspective of the Golden Gate Bridge’s size from the ground.
-And for any of you film/tv buffs out there, this is also the filming location for many Movies and Television including scenes in Alfred Hitchcock’s “Vertigo,” “Silicon Valley”, and many more.
+And for any of you film/TV buffs out there, this is also the filming location for many Movies and Television, including scenes in Alfred Hitchcock’s “Vertigo,” “Silicon Valley”, and many more.
 It is also home to Fort Point National Historic Site, a U.S. military fort that dates back to the mid-1800s.
 There are plenty of plaques and interesting structures where you can learn more about the early military presence in San Francisco.
-And a bonus activity would be to check out the pet cemetery nearby just across from Crissy Field, you can find more info here
+And a bonus activity would be to check out the pet cemetery nearby just across from Crissy Field, you can find more info here.

-Hiking Tour Through the Presidio
+Hiking Tour Through The Presidio

 The Presidio is a 15,000-acre former military post that has a lot to offer.
 First, there are many grassy areas and a large lawn surrounded by former military housing where you can spend a nice picnic day and grab some food at a food truck.
 But it is also a wonderful place to hike.
 With 24 miles of trails to wander around, there is no shortage of options and plenty of trees all around that are beautiful and have that classic Northern California smell.
 Find out more about the Presidio and what it has to offer here.